devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 # Config version
 version: v1beta2

-# Development-specific configuration (will be explained later)
-dev: ...
+# Defines all Dockerfiles that DevSpace will build, tag and push
+images:
+  default:                              # Key 'default' = Name of this image
+    image: dscr.io/username/devspace    # Registry and image name for pushing the image (dscr.io is the private registry provided by DevSpace Cloud)
+    createPullSecret: true

 # Defines an array of everything (component, Helm chart, Kubernetes maninfests)
-# that will be deployed with DevSpace CLI in the specified order
+# that will be deployed with DevSpace in the specified order
 deployments:
 - name: quickstart-nodejs               # Name of this deployment
   component:                            # Deploy a component (alternatives: helm, kubectl)